✓ Updated May 2026

 What is Khiva, Uzbekistan famous for?

-Ready to book Khiva, Uzbekistan?
+When you're ready to book Khiva, Uzbekistan

 Compare prices across top travel sites to find the best deal.